Preethi2805/Spam-Mail-Classification/README.md

-# Spam Mail Detection

-To improve the visual appeal and structure of your README, you can incorporate the following suggestions:

----

 # 📧 Spam Mail Detection

 Detect spam emails efficiently using **Logistic Regression**!
 This project demonstrates the power of machine learning in classifying emails as spam or ham.
-By leveraging text preprocessing and feature extraction, this system achieves high accuracy and ensures reliable predictions.
+This system achieves high accuracy and ensures reliable predictions by leveraging text preprocessing and feature extraction.

 ---